PavelStelmakhV/hw10-personal-assistant-with-mongodb/README.md

 CLI Assistan has the following options: welcoming the user, add record to the addressbook, delete record, edit record, search for the Record, show the Records in Addressbook, show contacts with birthdays within a certain timeframe, add note to the notebook, delete note, edit note's text, find note, show note, change tag, show note by tag, find note by tag, sort files in a folder by categories.
 Also, at any time you can use command "help" to see the list of all supported commands with their description.

-The program creates a file 'assistant.db' in the user's folder, in which it stores all contacts and notes
+In the \assistant\assistant\database\connect.py file, you can choose to connect to the local MongoDB database or to the resource https://cloud.mongodb.com/

-Thanks for downloading and enjoy using the "Assistant" by PRDD.
+Thanks for downloading and enjoy using the "Assistant"